yduf/yduf.github.io/_posts/2019-04-25-learning-to-see.md

 title: Learning to see (Welch Labs)
 tags: AI NN
 ---
 > In this series, we'll explore the complex landscape of machine learning and artificial intelligence through one example from the field of computer vision: using a decision tree to count the number of fingers in an image.
 It's gonna be crazy.
+[Welch Labs](https://www.youtube.com/user/Taylorns34/featured)

 - [Introduction](https://www.youtube.com/watch?v=i8D90DkCLhI)
 - [Rules on Rules on Rules](https://www.youtube.com/watch?v=2ZhQkD1QKFw)